veevo/dev/src/spiritism/worlds/index.md

 layout: default-md
 section: About
 title: Inhabited Worlds
-subtitle: In vestibulum massa quis arcu lobortis tempus.
-Nam pretium arcu in odio vulputate luctus.
+subtitle: Click below to learn more about what Spiritism has to say the diverse types of inhabited worlds.
 ---

-## Information about Material and Spiritual Worlds
-Click below to learn more about what Spiritism has to say the diverse types of inhabited worlds.

-### About Material and Spiritual Worlds
+## About Material and Spiritual Worlds
 [Introduction](intro)
 [Types of Worlds](types)

-### The diverse Types of Worlds
+## The diverse Types of Worlds
 [Primitive Worlds](primitive)
 [Trials & Purifications Worlds](trial-purification)
 [Regeneration Worlds](regeneration)